MaartjePfauder/WhatsappChatVriendinnetjes/README.md

 - basic NLP experiments (tokenization, lemmatization, part-of-speech tagging)
 - exploring informal, conversational Dutch

-Because this is a private chat between identifiable (although anonimized) individuals, the corpus is **not** meant for public distribution or large-scale research.
+Because this is a private chat between identifiable (although pseudonymized) individuals, the corpus is **not** meant for public distribution or large-scale research.
 The repository is for course work only.

 ## 3. Text selection criteria